Applies To: SQL Server 2016

-Setup log files
+SQL Server Setup log files

 Log files are also created during Setup.
 If Setup fails or succeeds with warnings or other messages, you can examine the log files to troubleshoot the problem.
 For more information, see View and Read SQL Server Setup Log Files.